 - Consider how ontologies could be applied to harmonize procedures used for zebrafish screening studies.

 A second webinar series in fall 2018 examined three case studies that illustrated the utility of zebrafish models for toxicology.

 Ontology Needs for Zebrafish Screening

 Building on the findings of the 2017 webinar series and discussions among scientists, SEAZIT is coordinating collaborative projects to address ontology needs for zebrafish screening.
 Three laboratories tested the same 90-chemical set using similar study designs and morphology assessments.
 Data from these studies are being curated and assessed to:

-To further define ontologies for zebrafish screening, NICEATM coordinated an online evaluation of heterogeneity in terms used to describe zebrafish phenotypes follwing chemical exposure.
+To further define ontologies for zebrafish screening, NICEATM coordinated an online evaluation of heterogeneity in terms used to describe zebrafish phenotypes follwing chemical exposure (Thessen et al. 2022).
 Zebrafish images were posted online and researchers asked to evaluate the phenotypes using their in-lab terminology.
 Results were compiled and terms mapped to the Zebrafish Phenotype Ontology.
-A second online evaluation was completed in early 2020 and employed controlled vocabulary.
-Results of this evaluation will be presented in a webinar and published.
+A second online evaluation employed controlled vocabulary.

 The interlaboratory study conceived during the Information Gathering phase began in 2019.
 Participating laboratories are conducting dose range-finding experiments.